 I believe that music is vital to our well-being.
 You only have to look at the numerous studies about the benefits of singing in a choir as well as the effect that music has on those with diseases such as dementia.

-In my Get Back to You programme I talk a lot about the importance of having joy in your life!
+In my Healthy Mirror Membership group I talk a lot about the importance of having joy in your life!
 Having ‘me time’ and social connection.
 My programme is generally aimed at Mum’s and as a collective we can find ourselves lacking in any personal time, fun and can feel lonely when our kids come along.